r-hub/blog/content/post/2020-03-03-packageRank/index.md

 7 2020-02-02 10:19:17     539 cholera   0.7.0      US  1047
 ```

 Notice the differences in size: 4.1 MB, 35 kB and 539 B. On CRAN, the source and binary files of [`'cholera'`](https://cran.r-project.org/package=cholera) are [4.0 and 4.1 MB \*.tar.gz files](https://cran.r-project.org/src/contrib/Archive/cholera/).
-With "small" downloads, I'd argue that we end up overcounting the number of actual downloads.
+With "small" downloads, I'd argue that we end up over-counting the number of actual downloads.

 While I'm unsure about the kB-sized entry (insights are welcome!), my current understanding is that ~500 B downloads are [HTTP HEAD requests from lftp](https://github.com/r-hub/cranlogs/issues/45).
 The earliest example I've found goes back to "2012-10-17" (RStudio's download logs only go back to "2012-10-01".).
 I've also noticed that, unlike the above example, "small" downloads aren't always paired with "complete" downloads.